alesti/cluster-in-a-box/README.md

 ## Skills and Tools

-What skills and which tools are needed to build this thing?
+What [skills and which tools are needed](tools.md) to build this thing?

 ## Costs

+I need to figure that out.
+Still open.